Wade decides it’s about time he splurged on a visit to an upscale salon, and he certainly ends up paying the price.

 The major difference between how they did it and how I do it, however, is that my grandmothers were loyal to one beauty parlor and one stylist the majority of their lives.
 I, on the other hand, change stylists more often than coffee filters.

-This spring, before my latest book tour was set to start, I felt it was the time not only to reinvent my hair but also to splurge a little while doing it.
+Not long ago, before a book tour was set to start, I felt it was the time not only to reinvent my hair but also to splurge a little while doing it.
 So I stopped a handsome stranger on the street sporting a great haircut and asked what salon he used.
 He laughed.

 “I go to a barber who’s just starting out,” he said.
 “22 bucks.
 No frills.
 No shampoo.
 Sometimes, he has his kids in the shop with him.”